russelldb/russelldb.github.io/content/posts/testing-crdts/index.md

 date = "2022-04-05"
 +++

+**This post was originally written for and published on the [Ditto Blog](https://www.ditto.live/blog/testing-crdts-in-rust-from-theory-to-practice).**

 Ditto is a database that puts theory in to practice.
 Ditto's peer-to-peer data-structures, based on CRDTs, are deployed into real-world production use cases.
 As we make improvements to the underlying data-structures,